 - Main Success Scenario: A customer arrives with items to return.
-The cashier uses POS to record each returned item and reimburse... - Alternative Scenarios: - If they paid by credit, and the reimbursement transaction to their credit account is rejected, pay by cash - If the system detects failure to communicate with the external accounting system, ... - (Any other alternatives?)
+The cashier uses the system to record each returned item ... - · Alternative Scenarios: - If they paid by credit, and the reimbursement transaction to their credit account is rejected, pay by cash - If the system detects failure to communicate with the external accounting system, ... - (Any other alternatives?)